-CRM allows you to send messages about your products or services to customers who are within close range to your business.
-When they’re passing by, why not take advantage of this quick and easy method to get them in the door?
+CRM allows you to send messages about your products or services to customers within a close range of your business.
+When they’re passing by, why not avail of this quick and easy method to get them in the door?

 #3 Relationship Marketing

 Want to ditch all the cheesy sales tactics?
 Your customer base will likely thank you for it.
 Instead, opt for relationship marketing.
 Focus your attention on making connections with your customers — whether that’s through face-to-face relationship-building, through social media, or email.
 Instead of focusing on how to get the sale, focus on the person behind it.
 You’ll be surprised how easily this method translates into customer loyalty (and even more sales) down the road.

 On the other hand, maybe you’re finding that relationship marketing isn’t enough cutting it.
 Transactional marketing could be the better option, as it focuses on maximizing individual sales transactions through coupons, discounts, and sales.

 Everyone knows that word of mouth is a powerful marketing tool.
 But how can you maximize it for the benefit of your company?
 Put, when you wow your customers at every turn, you won’t have to ask them to share your company with their friends and families.
 This means curating a stellar customer experience from start to finish.
 When you’ve got that down, word-of-mouth marketing is a natural result.

 With so much dependence on technology these days, you can’t afford to neglect the web when it comes to your marketing strategy.
 CTA marketing is a method of getting your online visitors to engage with your brand through your ad or landing page design.
 Whether it’s to “click here for more information” or to “submit an email addressr to access a promo code,” your CTAs lead your web traffic to where you want them to go.